KnBrckr/picasa-album-uploader/readme.txt

 = I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
 What do I do? =

 The Picasa button contains a URL to your WordPress installation, including the slug name used by this plugin.
-If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct URL.
+If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct location in your WordPress site.

+= The URL to download the button points to a .pbz file that does not exist in the installed material.
+What's up? =

+The .pbz file is dynamically created by the plugin due to the customization required in the contents.
+See the question below about the contents of the download for details.

+= What's in that download that needs to be installed into Picasa? =

+There is no executable code in the download.
+It is comprised of two elements:

+* An XML file describing the button to Picasa Desktop.
+This includes a URL to your blog for Picasa to use when the button is clicked.
+* A file containing the button graphic to display within the Picasa Desktop.

-= Can I make the button to install the button in Picasa Desktop available in Pages and Posts? =
+= Can I make the link to install the button in Picasa Desktop available in Pages and Posts? =

 Yes!
 Just put the shortcode `[picasa_album_uploader_button]` where you want the button to display.

-= What's in that download that needs to be installed into Picasa? =

-There is no code in the download.
-It is comprised of two elements, an XML file describing the button to Picasa Desktop that includes the URL to reference when the button is clicked and a file containing the button graphic to display within the Picasa Desktop.

-= Can I have buttons from multiple WordPress blogs installed at the same time? =
+= Can I have buttons from multiple WordPress sites installed at the same time? =

 Yes!
-The tool tip for the button will identify the name of the WordPress blog associated with the button.
+The tool tip for the button will identify the name of the WordPress site associated with the button.
+You might want to change the button icon to graphically differentiate the connected WordPress installs.
+I have no experience with WPMU so can't comment on how this will function within that environment.

 = Can I change the button image? =